 Acetal materials primarily fall into two categories: The copolymer acetal is known as partially crystalline POM-C, while the homopolymer acetal is referred to as fully crystalline POM-H.

 Copolymers contain different monomers in the chain structure of the repeating CH₂O.
-These materials exhibit excellent dimensional stability and chemical as well as abrasion resistance.
+These materials exhibit excellent dimensional stability, as well as chemical and abrasion resistance.
 These are widely employed in injection molding, machining, CNC milling, and CNC turning.
-Typically, they are available in black, blue, and red colors.
+Typically, they are available in black, blue, and red colours.
 Examples are Celcon®, Duracon®, and Hostaform®.

-Homopolymer acetal is better known under the trademark Delrin® and possesses a rather simple structure containing only CH₂O units.
-Certain acetals are known to have both homopolymer and copolymer characteristics; examples are Acetron® and Sustarin®.
+Homopolymer acetal, better known under the trademark Delrin®, possesses a relatively simple structure consisting of only CH₂O units.
+Certain acetals are known to exhibit both homopolymer and copolymer characteristics; examples include Acetron and Sustarin.

 Components Made from Acetal